himmAllRight/himmAllRight-source/content/post/sold-my-bonobo.md

 To say it bluntly, the Bonobo sucks to travel with.
 It takes up the majority of my bag, and most bags don't even fit it.
-Besides the laptop itself, TSA is often freaked out by the MASSIVE power supply, and has had to re-scan my bag several times, thinking I had a "bluetooth speaker" or something I refrained from telling them about, despite my polite warnings that "my laptop's power charger is massive".
-It just simply isn't a computer I can pull out of my bag and easily use in an airport terminal.
-In fact, the last time I flew with it, I tried to work on it a bit at table, and I couldn' because I don't think the power outlet supplied enough juice to actually charge the laptop.
-So I had to switch to my phone to entertain myself for the several hours before my flight.
+Besides the laptop itself, TSA is often freaked out by the MASSIVE power supply, and has had to re-scan my bag several times, thinking I had a "bluetooth speaker" or something else I neglected to tell them about (despite my polite warnings that "my laptop's power charger is massive").
+Beyond security, It just isn't a computer I can pull out of my bag and easily use in an airport terminal.
+In fact, the last time I flew with it, I tried to work on it at table, for a little bit, but couldn' because the power outlet didn't supplied enough juice to charge the laptop.
+So, I was forced to switch to my phone for entertainment while waiting several hours several my flight, despite having a massive gaming laptop in my bag.

 #### It turns out I'm noise picky.

 When building or purchasing a computer, something to consider is noise.
-With my previous machines, I wouldn't worry about it.
-"Noise?
+With my previous machines, I didn't worry about it.
+I'd joke to myself, "Noise?
 Why should I be concerned about that?
-I'm not building a recording studio!", I'd joke to myself.
-After several years of focusing on how I *actually* use my computing devices, I've noticed that I am actually very picky with noise, and on a related note, heat.
+I'm not building a recording studio"!
+After several years of focusing on how I *actually* use my computing devices, I've noticed that I am very picky with noise, and on a related note, heat.
 Every time I hear the fans kick up, I start to worry that I am over-taxing the system and start to monitor the biggest culprits.
-When I *am* running taxing processes, I tend to always monitor the cpu temps and don't like to seem them high at all.
+When running taxing processes, I watch the cpu temps and hate seeing them even slightly high.

 <center>
 <a href="../../img/posts/sold-bonobo/temps.jpg"><img alt="Temp Sensors" src="../../img/posts/sold-bonobo/temps.jpg" style="max-width: 80%;"/></a>